Johannesgauss/Cetraminos/README.md

 For the music, you must have a CetraminosMusic.mp3 file.
 I have not found yet a good recording of Odeon (Ernesto Nazareth) without having authorial problems, but I strongly recommend you to do so if you can.
 There's an intentional delay of 7 seconds until the start.

 # How to play
-← and → for going left or right.
+* ← and → for going left or right.
-Upper arrow key: Spinning
+* Upper arrow key: Spinning.
-↓ : Drops the piece faster
+* ↓ : Drops the piece faster
-Space : Drops the piece instantly
+* Space : Drops the piece instantly
-Esc : Returns to Menu
+* Esc : Returns to Menu